dimaTidev/StateMachine/README.md

-P.S.
-Create partial `StateMashine.cs` for easy adding new features through creating new scripts
+> Create partial `StateMashine.cs` for easy adding new features through creating new scripts

 ## Links